CoolNicolas/binary-search-visualizer/README.md

 Testing

+- During testing, the input validation of the app effectively handled any invalid characters, such as letters, symbols, or punctuation, entered into the list or target fields.
+When users typed such characters, the app immediately displayed a clear error message instructing them to enter integers only, preventing any unexpected behavior or crashes.
+Additionally, clicking buttons out of the normal logical sequence—such as pressing “Next Step” before initializing the search—did not disrupt the flow of the application.
+Instead, the app gracefully maintained its current state and displayed an appropriate message to guide the user, ensuring predictable behavior under all user interactions.

-While testing my binary search visualizer, I noticed that very large or very small input values caused the bars to grow outside the display area.
-This happened because the bar height was directly tied to the number’s value.
-To prevent the layout from breaking, I limited the bar heights to a fixed range so they always fit within the output box.
+- While testing, I also observed that extremely large or very small input values caused the bars to extend beyond the display area, since the bar heights were directly proportional to the numbers’ values.
+To prevent the layout from breaking, I implemented a height clamping mechanism that limits each bar to a fixed range.
+This ensures that all bars remain fully visible and properly scaled within the output box, maintaining a clear and consistent visual representation regardless of the input values.

 Steps to Run